TriliumNext/Docs/Wiki/docker-server-installation.md

 ### Note on --user Directive

 The `--user` directive is unsupported.
 Instead, use the `USER_UID` and `USER_GID` environment variables to set the appropriate user and group IDs.

+### Note on timezones

+If you are having timezone issues and you are not using docker-compose, you may need to add a `TZ` environment variable with the [TZ identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) of your local timezone.